Snowboard Camber Profiles Explained

 Hybrid Camber

-There is even camber with the sides lifted.
-This makes the edges catch free but also helps with a float.
+There is even hybrid camber with a large portion the sides lifted from the tip/tail well into the effective edge.
+This makes the edges catch free but can also helps with a float.

 Hybrid Rocker

+Some call this Camber/Rocker/Camber CRC but we have been calling it hybrid rocker before CRC came about so we are just sticking with it.
 This is what we call a snowboard that has rocker in the center and then a camber bend at the tip and tail.
 The end result is the tip and tail are still off the ground and only make contact when it’s weighted.
-It can have a very loose feel similar to continuous rocker but because of the camber in the tip and tail, you can make turns that have some of the characteristics of a camber board.
+It can have a very loose feel similar to continuous rocker in harder snow but in softer snow it can feel more stable than continuous rocker.

 this is the exact opposite of camber.
 With rocker, the center of the board is usually touching the snow and the nose and tail are usually above the snow.
 This technology was re-introduced in 2007.
 These designs are very loose, catch-free and very forgiving.
 They are great for park and powder play, but not great for high-speed mountain riding or carving out a real turn.